oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 # Oracle Multitenant Database Controllers

-The Oracle Database Operator for kubernetes uses two controllers to manage [Pluggable Database life cycle][oradocpdb]
+The Oracle Database Operator for Kubernetes uses two controllers to manage [Pluggable Database life cycle][oradocpdb]

 - CDB controller
 - PDB controller

-By usigng CDB/PDB controllers you can perform the following actions **CREATE**,**MODIFY(OPEN/COSE)**,**DELETE**,**CLONE**,**PLUG** and **UNPLUG** against pluggable database
+By using CDB/PDB controllers you can perform the following actions **CREATE**, **MODIFY(OPEN/COSE)**, **DELETE**, **CLONE**, **PLUG** and **UNPLUG** against pluggable database

 Examples are located under the following directories:

-- [Usecase](./usecase/) and [usecase01] directories contain a [configuration file](./usecase/parameters.txt)  where you can specify all the details of your environment.
+- [Usecase](./usecase/) and [usecase01](./usecase01/) directories contain a [configuration file](./usecase/parameters.txt)  where you can specify all the details of your environment.
 A [makefile](./usecase/makefile) takes this file in input to generate the all the yaml files.
 There is no need to edit yaml files one by one.
 - [Singlenamespace provisioning](./provisioning/singlenamespace/) You will find base sample files to manage pdb and cdb within a single namespace
 - [Multinamespace provisioning](./provisioning/multinamespace/) You will find base sample files to manage pdb and cdb in different namespaces.
 - [Usecase01](./usecase01/README.md) [Usecase02](./usecase02/README.md)  contain other step by step examples;

-Authomatic yaml generation is not available for directory usecase02 and provisioning directories
+Automatic yaml generation is not available for directory usecase02 and provisioning directories

-**NOTE** that the cdb controller is not intended to manage the container database.
-The cdb controller is meant to provied a pod with a rest server connected to the container database.
+**NOTE** cdb controller is not intended to manage the container database.
+The CDB controller is meant to provide a pod with a rest server connected to the container database to manage PDBs.

 ## Macro steps for setup

-- Deply the Oracle Database Operator
+- Deploy the Oracle Database Operator
 - [Create Ords based image for CDB pod](./provisioning/ords_image.md)
 - [Container RDBMB user creation](#prepare-the-container-database-for-pdb-lifecycle-management-pdb-lm)
 - Create certificates for https connection